PoojaVishwakarma0402/Society-Management-System/README.md

 # Society-Management-System

-Welcome to the Dream Society Management System, an advanced C++ program designed to revolutionize the management of residential communities.
+Welcome to the Vishwakarma Society Management System, an advanced C++ program designed to revolutionize the management of residential communities.
 This system offers a comprehensive suite of features aimed at simplifying society operations, ensuring a seamless living experience for all residents.

 Features
 Member Information Management 📋